-A National Fine Arts Festival participant is defined as a student who qualifies for the FAF according to the NFAF Participant Requirements found on page 8, or as a Kappa Tau participant according to the KT Requirements found at faf.ag.org.
+A National Fine Arts Festival participant is defined as a student who qualifies for the FAF according to the NFAF Participant Requirements found on pages 14 through 15, or as a Kappa Tau participant according to the KT Requirements found at faf.ag.org.
 Qualifying students must register online.
 Fine Arts participants may only register for the category(ies) for which they qualified at the district festival.